 Storing and reheating

-The best way to freeze this soup is to make it completely, including the boiling water.
-Then you can cool and freeze it in glass bowls with lids up to 3 months.
+The best way to freeze this mason jar soup is to make it completely, including the boiling water.
+Then you can cool and freeze it in glass bowls with lids for up to 3 months.

 You can freeze anything right in the mason jar too.
 They are great for all kinds of storage, including in the freezer.
-To reheat from frozen, simply microwave for 6-7 minutes, stirring halfway through the cooking time.
+To reheat from frozen, simply microwave the soup for 6 to 7 minutes, stirring halfway through.

 - These are the mason jars I use.